Subscribe To This Site

 The heat is reduced on the cooker hob (gas or electric) when the chosen pressure is reached and the food simmers without the steam escaping.
 The contents of the pressure cooker stay at the higher temperature throughout cooking.

 There is often a choice of pressures available, typically 5, 10 and 15 lbs of extra pressure, or low medium and high pressure.
-15 lbs of pressure results in water boiling at 121 degrees Celsius.
+15 lbs of pressure (15 psi) results in water boiling at 121 degrees Celsius.

 It is easy to cook a large meal using a pressure cooker.
 You can also use them for steaming puddings and for preparing vegetables for freezing.
+They are great for preparing Christmas puddings.

 What to look for in a pressure cooker

 Modern pressure cookers are well designed and easy to use.
 A good size is 3 litres.
 Make sure there is a range of trivets so that you can easily cook different foods together.
-See cooking with a pressure-cooker for more about pressure cooking techniques and recipes.
+See Cooking with a Pressure Cooker for more about pressure cooking techniques and recipes.

 For my money stainless steel is the metal to choose.
 Stainless steel is very safe.
 Unlike aluminium there is no risk of the metal interacting with the foodstuffs and causing health problems.
 It is also easy to clean and is an excellent conductor of heat.